jaimetur/PhotoMigrator/help/5-synology-photos.md

 >        - yyyy-mm
 >        - yyyy
 >    - **by Country:**
->      - flag: -country, --filter-by-country
+>      - argument: -country, --filter-by-country
 >        - Valid values are any existing country in the \<SOURCE> client.
 >    - **by City:**
->      - flag: -city, --filter-by-city
+>      - argument: -city, --filter-by-city
 >        - Valid values are any existing city in the \<SOURCE> client.
 >    - **by Person:**
->      - flag: -person, --filter-by-person
+>      - argument: -person, --filter-by-person
 >        - Valid values are any existing person in the \<SOURCE> client.
 >
 >The credentials need to be loaded from 'Config.ini' file and will have this format: